-- The DSL receives updated child protection training at least every 2 years, which includes child protection, inter-agency training, locally agreed procedures for managing referrals, early help, case conferences, record keeping and promoting a listening culture and supplemented by additional informal updates at least annually; - All staff including volunteers in regulated activity are trained regularly in line with advice from the LLSCB.
-Staff also receive updates by e-mail and during termly INSET training, staff meetings or morning staff briefings as required and at least annually; - All staff, including temporary staff, volunteers, must be provided with induction training that includes: - i) A copy of the School's Safeguarding and Child Protection Policy, which includes the role of the DSL; - ii) The Staff Code of Conduct which is included in the above; - iii) The Identity of the DSL; - iv) A copy of the 'Keeping Learners Safe' document is shared with staff on Google Drive.
+- The DSL receives updated child protection training at least every 2 years, which includes child protection, inter-agency training, locally agreed procedures for managing referrals, early help, case conferences, record keeping and promoting a listening culture and supplemented by additional informal updates at least annually; - All staff including volunteers in regulated activity are trained regularly.
+Staff also receive updates by e-mail and during termly INSET training, staff meetings or morning staff briefings as required and at least annually; - All staff, including temporary staff, volunteers, must be provided with induction training that includes: - A copy of the School's Safeguarding and Child Protection Policy, which includes the role of the DSL; - ii) The Staff Code of Conduct which is included in the above; - iii) The Identity of the DSL; - iv) A copy of the 'Keeping Learners Safe' document is shared with staff on Google Drive.

 Appropriate steps are taken to assist staff in understanding Chapter 3 of the Keeping Learners Safe document.
+A hard copy of 'Keeping Learners Safe' can also be found in the staff room.